 1½ tbsp mayonnaise (or Japanese mayonnaise)

-2 tsp nori sprinkle, or 1 sheet of nori finely blitzed in a meals processor to get 2 tsp
+2 tsp nori sprinkle or one sheet of nori finely blitzed in a meal processor to get 2 tsp

 The southern German flaedlesuppe (or frittatensuppe in Austria) is the muse for this dish, where strips of crepes are served inside a clean broth, softening and increasing as they take in the liquid.
 Thanks to Christiane MacKenzie for delivering the actual-deal pancake recipe (minus the coriander).
-Any accurate-first-class broth, meat- or vegetable-based, may be used here, however I urge you try this deliciously lemony broth, which may be made in advance of time and stored within the fridge for up to a few days.
+Any accurate-first-class broth, meat- or vegetable-based, may be used here.
+However, I urge you to try this deliciously lemony broth, which may be made in advance and stored in the fridge for up to a few days.